White House labor task force will discuss using federal resources to help workers unionize

 “The goal of the task force is (to) help increase our nation’s union density rate by targeting the barriers that exist for workers to organize and bargain collectively,” the White House official said.

-U.S. organized labor suffered a big setback in April when Amazon.com Inc (AMZN.O) warehouse workers in Alabama voted against forming a union by a more than 2-to-1 margin.
-Union leaders had hoped the election outside Birmingham would spark a new era of worker activism. read more
+U.S. organized labor suffered a big setback in April when Amazon.com Inc warehouse workers in Alabama voted against forming a union by a more than 2-to-1 margin.
+Union leaders had hoped the election outside Birmingham would spark a new era of worker activism.

 The White House official said on Thursday that between 1979 and 2020, the percentage of American workers represented by a union dropped by 14.9 percentage points.
 According to analysts, because of that drop American workers are losing out on $200 billion a year, the official said.